Kitware/CMake/Help/command/list.rst

   list(INSERT <list> <element_index> <element> [<element> ...])

 Inserts elements to the list to the specified index.
+It is an error to specify an out-of-range index.
+Valid indexes are 0 to `N` where `N` is the length of the list, inclusive.
+An empty list has length 0.
+If no variable named ``<list>`` exists in the current scope its value is treated as empty and the elements are inserted in that empty list.

 .. _POP_BACK: